mwesigwajoshua/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 2-bring_me_home script changes the working directory to the user’s home directory
+The 3-listfiles Display current directory contents in a long format